 Some of the best advice ever given to help protect you from being victimized is this: don’t get greedy.
 It’s easy to lose sight of good sense when the prospect of getting a phenomenal deal lands in your lap.
 Most of the time, a deal that’s too good to be true is exactly that.
 Don’t let a criminal pull the wool over your eyes by letting your own desire to get a good deal cloud your judgment.

-The buyer must complete a Notice by person acquiring motor vehicle form (MR13B), this must be taken in with suitable id and an acquisition of motor vehicle fee (currently $9.00 to a NZTA agent.
+The buyer must complete a Notice by the person acquiring the motor vehicle form (MR13B), this must be taken in with a suitable id and acquisition of motor vehicle fee (currently $9.00 to an NZTA agent.

 The seller must complete a Notice of person selling/disposing of motor vehicle form (MR13A) and post this back to the NZTA (details are on the form).

 A seller won’t part with the car until he has money in hand, and a buyer shouldn’t part with any money unless a Bill of Sale has been received and agreed upon.
 This document is one of the few legal documents that can protect a buyer at this stage of a transaction.
 After a Bill of Sale is agreed upon, it’ll be time for money to change hands.
 While there is more than one method to make a payment long-distance, the most commonly used method is direct bank transfer.
 Many sellers won’t accept bank checks or cashier’s checks because of the ease with which they can be forged.
 The internet is full of stories of sellers being scammed this way.
 A wire transfer is initiated and completed by a bank and can be verified by the seller before he releases the car.